susanpallmann/witches-and-wagers/README.md

 ## Dev Diary

+- [X] 09/04/21:

+  * Caused and then fixed a weird error where cards kept flashing more than once.

 - [X] 09/03/21:

   * Created basic send card function, moves card from anywhere to anywhere in the game.